The Infamous Trilogy: Part 1

 Initially, the Local Descriptor Table was used so each application could have a local array of segments.
 But because of paging, modern 32-bit OSs now use the "flat" mode.
 This way the applications receive the entire 4GB address space to hold code, data, and stack, but this portion of the address space is mapped into a different physical memory.
 So the applications can use the same memory addresses which are mapped to different physical addresses.

 For example, see these two C++ programs running under 32-bit Windows:

 int flags = MB_OK char* msg = "Hello there" char* title = "Title" MessageBox(0,msg,title,flags)}

 This allows the application programmer to never consider segmentation.
 All pointers are near, there are no segments (all have the same value), and thus creating applications is easier.
 There is no thing as "small/large" model, because all the stuff is within the same segment.

-Because of its simplicity, the "flat mode" is now the mode used by most common 32-bit OSs, and also it is the only one that exists in 64-bit mode.
+Because of its simplicity, the "flat mode" is now the mode used by almost all 32-bit OSs, and also it is the only one that exists in 64-bit mode.